ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 For example: if you notice many users returning to a previous page, that’s a red flag.
 Something on the current page isn’t working such as broken UI, confusing copy, or a missing step.

-# What business questions can we anwer with path analysis?
+# What business questions can we answer with path analysis?

 * Where do users drop off most frequently?
 * What are the most common entry points?